Chapter 4: Construction Details, Section 78: Incidental Construction

 Verify that Materials Engineering and Testing Services has inspected and released the paint to be used.
 Retrieve the “Inspection Release Tag” as the paint is delivered to the site and match the paint to Form TL-0029, “Report of Inspection of Material.”

-Ensure that surfaces have been prepared as the specifications require.
-If blast cleaning is required for structural steel, ensure the contractor obtains the surface profiles as required by Section 59-5.01D(4), “Quality Control,” of the Standard Specifications.
+Make sure that surfaces have been prepared as the specifications require.
+If blast cleaning is required for structural steel, check that the contractor obtains the surface profiles as required by Section 59-5.01D(4), “Quality Control,” of the Standard Specifications.

 Allow application of paint only to thoroughly dry surfaces and only during periods of favorable weather.

-For structural steel, ensure that each application of paint and each coat of paint are of the proper thickness.
+For structural steel, make sure that each application of paint and each coat of paint are of the proper thickness.
 Frequently check difficult-to-reach areas for coverage.

 Verify that parking bumpers are installed in accordance with the manufacturer’s instructions.